 Iglesia: Boston was very congested and the Back Bay was being filled and created as a new area for Bostonians to live.
 And the Public Garden was intended to be this connection between the Common and the old Boston and the new Boston that was going to be developed in the Back Bay.

-Alston: Today, city life can bring all kinds of threats to these two gems of the Emerald Necklace: not just concerns about crime, but climate change that could impact the park’s vegetation as temperatures rise and we see more rain, or development that could make the area private or eliminated altogether.
+Alston: Today, city life can bring all kinds of threats to these two gems of the Emerald Necklace: not just concerns about crime, but climate change that could impact the park’s vegetation as temperatures rise and we see more rain, or development that could make the area private or eliminate it altogether.
 Iglesia says it takes a dual effort by the city and the Friends of the Public Garden to protect this sanctuary.

 Iglesia: The city provides a lot of investment, but these beautiful spaces wouldn’t be as special as they are without the commitment of these dedicated citizens.

 Alston: The organization initially focused on the Garden when it was formed in the late 1960s, but over time its attention turned to the Common and the nearby tree-lined Commonwealth Avenue Mall.
 The two spaces are visited by Bostonians and tourists alike.
 Some know the distinction and others don’t.
-Regardless, the hope is that their value is never forgotten.
+Regardless, the hope is that the value is never forgotten.
 You’re listening to GBH News.

 A recent Reddit post asked the question: “What explains the major difference in the general vibe of the Common vs. the Public Garden?”